American Silversmiths

 picture

-• Advertised in the Providence Gazette (Providence RI), 1794, new shop "opposite the Market," offering "a great variety of goldsmith's and jewelry ware."
+• Advertised: Providence Gazette, in 1794, in Providence RI.
+New shop "opposite the Market," offering "a great variety of goldsmith's and jewelry ware."
 3

-• Advertised in the Providence Gazette (Providence RI), 27 Aug 1796, putting his house on the market as he was about to "remove from the town."
+• Advertised: Providence Gazette, on 27 Aug 1796, in Providence RI.
+Putting his house on the market as he was about to "remove from the town."
 3

 Seril married Anna Williams on 12 Mar 1789 in Pomfret CT.